 US Spanish Television Network Trustee Indicts a Spanish Media Company for Return of Fraudulent Transfers Worth $10M

-February 24, 2021, Southern District of Florida – Trustee Omar Romay for the liquidating trust of America-CV Station Group Inc. (“ACVSG”) charges a Spanish media company for avoidance and recovery of a transfer in the total amount of $10,000,000.00 according to 11 U.S.C. §548 and 550 of the Bankruptcy Code.
+February 24, 2021, Southern District of Florida – Trustee Omar Romay for the liquidating trust of America-CV Station Group Inc. (“ACVSG”) charges a Spanish media company for avoidance and recovery of a transfer in the total amount of $10,000,000.00 under 11 U.S.C. §548 and 550 of the Bankruptcy Code.

 Debtor and its affiliates operated an independent Spanish language television network in the United States under the brand names “americateve” and “teveo”.
 As per the papers filed in the Court, Defendant Mediaset España Communicacion S.A. executed a share purchase agreement with ACVSG’s holding company, Groupo Colte.
 Under the terms of the contract, Groupo Colte was to allegedly pay $12,500,000.00 to Mediaset in three installments, with the first installment of $10,000,000.00 being due on or before April 23, 2018.
 The complaint states that ACVSG was neither a party to the agreement nor signed it, still paid $10,000,000.00 from its Iberia bank account to Mediaset’s Wells Fargo bank account on the due date towards the first installment.